MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/enhanced-data-model.md

 You can create a new site using Power Pages home page with the new data model once it's enabled for an environment.

 > [!NOTE]
-> The new site will be created using the new data model only if it is supported by the selected template.
+> The new site will be created using the new enhanced data model only if it is supported by the selected template.

 Create site using a template of your choice using the new data model: